tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ### `valgrind` (dev: Linux)

-`valgrind` is used to debug and analyse memory leaks.
+`valgrind` is used to debug and analyze memory leaks.
 While originally developed for C/C++ it mostly works with rust code as well - however on OS X it has shown to crash code and as the time of writing this is not a usable tool.
 More information can be found in the [quick start](http://www.valgrind.org/docs/manual/quick-start.html).

 ### `dtrace` (dev: OS X / Windows / BSD)